earthly/website/blog/_posts/2021-12-23-golang-command-line.md

  - command line tool
 ---

-I'm an experience software developer learning GoLang by building an activity tracker.
-Incidentally, one of the first things I learned was to call it GoLang and not Go or I just end up with advice on an augmented reality and not the programming language.

-I want an easy way to track all my physical activity in hopes it will encourage me to be more active.
-[Last time](/blog/golang-http/) I built a REST service for storing my workout activities and now I'm going to build a command line client for it.
+I'm an experience software developer learning GoLang by building an activity tracker[^1].
+I want a low-effort way to track my physical activity, and building it seems like a fun learning project.
+[Last time](/blog/golang-http/) I built a REST service for storing my workout activities, and now I'm going to make a command-line client for it.

 I want my CLI to work something like this: